agrawal-srishti/cycling_to_school_India/README.md

 - `bicycle_distribution_schemes/` includes data object for bicycle distribution schemes across states, starting year of the scheme, and its applicability (rural/urban x boys/girls).
 - `code/` includes two R scripts, one for harmonising data across three survey rounds, and the other for analysis.
-- `district_lookup/` includes district names corresponding to the district codes specific to the three survey rounds.
-- `state_lookup/` includes state names corresponding to the state codes and the file works for all three rounds.
+- `lookup_tables/` includes district and state lookup files.

 ## R version and packages